PintoDrop/techblog/README.md

 ## Description

 For this assignment I was tasked with creating a tech blog that a user can interact with.
 The user will be able to make a username and post about tech.
 The user will also be able to search for what other users have posted about in their blogs.
+The user will have their own password that will allow them to view and post blogs.
+When the user is inactive for a period of time then the site will log them out.
+Once the user has posted their blog post then it will show up on the blog page allowing other users to read it.

 ## Usage

+This application will allow a user to create a log in name with their email and a password.
+Once they have created a login the user will be able to view and post blogs about tech.
+The user will be able to see other posts made by different users.
+The users login information will be saved to the page so if they close the page they will still be logged in once they return.

 ## Installation